Patterns of Multi-Container Composition for Service Orchestration with Docker Compose: Discussion

 \subsection{Patterns and Wider Applications}

 Docker Compose users can benefit from these findings by better understanding patterns of what options to use when designing their software systems.

 This study helps to empirically validate what common patterns are already being used.
 Researchers of Docker can use the empirical observations of patterns of Docker Compose usage to motivate further studies on container orchestration in other development communities.
-These empirical observations also suggest that there is merit to recovering architecture traces from Docker Compose files since containers that run services are often the building blocks of architecture (e.g.\ databases).
+The empirical observations of this paper also suggest that there is merit to recovering architecture traces from Docker Compose files since containers that run services are often the building blocks of architecture (e.g.\ databases).